lmyint/lesliemyint.org/content/writing/grading.md

 - To take a risk, to step out of their comfort zone
     - In learning a new subject that they had negative inclinations toward or had no idea about.
 In letting themselves be vulnerable enough to be curious.
     - In connecting with others whom they might be unsure about.
 To be curious about the life of someone who they would probably not connect with normally.
+- To experience some joy and curiosity about data and statistics

 How do the different parts of my grading system incentivize or disincentivize these?